-We saw that the practice followed its recruitment policy which included a process to be followed when employing new staff.
+We saw the practice followed its recruitment policy which included a process when employing new staff.
 This included obtaining proof of their identity, checking their skills and qualifications, registration with relevant professional bodies and taking up references.
-We reviewed two recruitment files which confirmed that the processes had been followed.
+We reviewed two recruitment files which confirmed the processes had been followed.

-We saw that all staff had been checked by the Disclosure and Barring Service (DBS).
+We saw all staff had been checked by the Disclosure and Barring Service (DBS).
 The DBS checks identify whether a person has a criminal record or is on an official list of people barred from working in roles where they may have contact with children or adults who may be vulnerable.

-The partners told us that the partnership pays for their staff's registration with the General Dental Council.
-The partners also explained that they had relevant insurance or indemnity cover and the nurses were covered by the policy.
+The registered manager told us they had a process to satisfy themselves that all clinical staff maintained their registration with the General Dental Council.
+We saw that all relevant staff had relevant insurance or indemnity cover.
 This cover helped ensure that patients could claim any compensation to which they may be entitled should the circumstances arise.